 For the Men

 We haven’t tried any men’s wool clothing (yet!), but my friend Eric has recently been obsessed with his wool from UnboundMerino.
 It looks very similar to the quality of what I’ve tried and worn, so given his love of it I would recommend it.
-He has the Unbound merino t-shirt and the hoodie.
-I have my eye on the hoodie for myself even though it’s slated for me.
-I will let you know how it goes!
+I actually have their travel hoodie and have worn it constantly for 2 years and LOVE it.
+It is perfect for all temperatures and honestly I don’t notice a difference with it being for men not women!

 Also Wool& has a men’s line at Wool& Prince.
 Again I haven’t tried it, but I will be ordering some for the holidays to check out.